 (Yield – 600 ml)

-Note – You can use store brought canned mango pulp for making the lemonade if fresh mangoes are not available or if they are not in season.
+Note – You can use store brought canned mango puree for making the lemonade if fresh mangoes are not available or if they are not in season.

 Thanks for your visit and see you soon again with another exciting recipe.